hapax/hapax.github.io/assets/minimal-networks.md

 	</div>
 	</figure>

-We might imagine that a trident network with a station in the middle does better, but instead of checking with a ruler, let's do a little trigonometry.
+It seems plausible that the trident network does better, but instead of checking with a ruler, let's do some basic trigonometry.

 ---